 This is a typical opening of a piece of writing from a Chinese student.
-The cause might be their former education, as teachers instruct them to write and issue discussed the present more important and significant than they are.
+The cause might be their former education, as teachers instruct them to write and present the issue discussed more important and significant than they are.
 Or, it might just be students trying to follow whatever templet they have learned from language test training.
-After-all, I have remembered numerous quotes from philosophers, writers famous and scientists, just so I can use them when I'm writing in language tests.
+After-all, I have remembered numerous quotes from famous philosophers, writers and scientists, just so I can use them when I'm writing in language tests.